AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 * Constructs a Quickview URL based on the thumbnail data.
 * Triggers the process of loading the Quickview from the backend and rendering it on the screen for display.

 In addition, the Interactive Video viewer supports full screen operation mode.
-The end user triggers Quickview by clicking a thumbnail without leaving the full screen.
+The end user triggers Quickview by selecting a thumbnail without leaving the full screen.
 To achieve this functionality, you alter the front-end code so that the Quickview modal dialog box is attached to the viewer's container.
 Do not add document BODY or some other web page element that is not available when the viewer is in full-screen mode.
 The code that performs this job must listen to one or more viewer callbacks that is sent after the viewer that loads on the page.

 The embed code returned by Experience Manager already has a ready-to-use event handler in place.
 It is commented out as seen in the following highlighted code snippet: